colindean/plaintextaccounting_workshop/0252_make_for_ledger.md

 `Makefile`: creating a "doc comment" that a task can parse out of the file and display.
 While you're at it, create another task that will help you open the year's file without having to remember – or think about – what year it is.
-The 2020s have been a a long decade for all of us!
+The 2020s have been a long decade for all of us!

 Listing: Helpful tasks for your `Makefile` (`Makefile.02.help.txt`) {#lst:makefile_help}